 When we speak of water we tend to think of it in its most familiar form, as a liquid and do not immediately register that it could also be a solid, vapour or gas.
-We are continually heating this substance in one part of the system and cooling it in another part and it is not surprising that we should pay a lot of attention to the behaviour of water when it is heated and cooled.
+We are continually heating this substance in one part of the system and cooling it in another part.
+It is not surprising that we should pay a lot of attention to the behaviour of water when it is being heated and when it is being cooled.

 What happens to water when it is heated - get's hotter?
-Not necessarily so.
-When water is turning from liquid into steam, the temperature, which measures the hotness, remains constant.
-Of course, if we heat water as a liquid the temperature may rise.
+Not necessarily so!
+When water is turning from liquid into steam the temperature, which measures the hotness, remains constant.
+Alright, if we heat water as a liquid the temperature may rise.
 What else happens when water is heated?
 A change of state may take place, eg, the liquid may become vapour.
 What else happens?
 The enthalpy of the fluid increases.
 Can you think of anything else?
 What happens to the volume of the fluid?
 Right, it usually increases.